 Historically, Mews streets were stables with accommodation located above for staff of the nearby mansion houses.
 Nowadays they are highly sought-after property.
 These quaint streets provide a peaceful stroll for admiring the flower-adorned homes.

 London once relied heavily on its canal system for transport.
-Today, the canal district of Little Venice provides a beautiful place for an afternoon walk and many photo opportunities along the way of the gorgeous narrowboats.
+Today, the canal district of Little Venice provides a beautiful place to explore and many photo opportunities along the way of the gorgeous narrow boats.